Alice Munro’s Something I’ve Been Meaning to Tell You

 • The Boyfriend: I knew something about gay culture in Japan so was fascinated to see how far it has come.
 A gentle look at mostly young gay men living together in a reality TV house, with the possibility of romance, I found the contrast so stark between Western reality TV with the participants wanting to be celebrities, and these men who seemed quiet and modest and unassuming and somewhat tortured.
 I only watched the first two episodes and the finale, but I think I figured out all the important parts!

-• Hollywood Con Queen: A quick three-parter, three hours, and while The Guardian found it terribly boring, I found it fascinating to be hearing directly from someone who husband clearly says has a narcissistic personality disorder (rather than the sociopathy that Harbinder is accused of).
-How audacious the scam was, how needy and crazy the perpretator: I thought it made for gripping viewing.
+• Hollywood Con Queen: A quick three-parter, three hours, and while The Guardian found it terribly boring, I found it fascinating to be hearing directly from someone who my husband clearly says has a narcissistic personality disorder (rather than the sociopathy that Harbinder is accused of).
+How audacious the scam was, how needy and crazy the perpetrator: I thought it made for gripping viewing.

 Posted in Television | Leave a comment